Last Updated on March 21, 2021 by Julia Wilson

 - Removal of the allergen where possible and anti-inflammatories to treat allergies.

-- Removal of ocular foreign bodies which can include irrigating the eye with a saline solution to dislodge it or forceps to remove it.
+- Removal of ocular foreign bodies can include irrigating the eye with a saline solution to dislodge it or forceps to remove it.

 - Artificial tears to keep eyes moist for cats with dry eye.

 - Cyclosporine is an immune-modulating medication that can help suppress immune system inflammation of the tear glands.

 Once a cat has herpesvirus he has it for life.
 After an outbreak, the virus will lie dormant and can be shed intermittently, especially during times of stress or sickness.

 Keep cats as stress-free as possible.

 Isolate cats who have conjunctivitis due to infectious causes to avoid spreading the infection.

 - Remove discharge from the eyes with a cotton ball gently soaked in warm water.

 - Administer all medications as prescribed by your veterinarian and always complete the course.

 - Wash hands with warm soapy water before and after handling a cat with conjunctivitis.